-Old City Hall and York County Court House are located at 60 Queen St W in downtown Toronto.
-Construction began in 1889 and was completed in 1899.
+Old City Hall and York County Court House, serving today as an Ontario Court of Justice courthouse, is located at 60 Queen St W (bordered by Bay St, Albert St and James St) in downtown Toronto.

 Excavation for the building had begun; however, costs were again an issue.
 The land sat excavated for months, and during that time, City councillors determined that a city hall was also needed.
 In 1887, Mr Lennox drafted new plans for the dual-purpose building.

-Toronto’s third City Hall, the Richardsonian Romanesque-style building, was designed by architect Edward James Lennox.
+Toronto’s third City Hall is designed in the Richardsonian Romanesque style.
 During the 1890s, EJ Lennox was one of the many architects throughout Canada and the US influenced by American architect Henry Hobson Richardson’s style.
 This was especially true regarding town halls and courthouses, as they displayed a sense of pride, stature and dignity.
-Construction on the monumental, quadrangular structure finally began in 1889.
+Construction on Toronto’s monumental, quadrangular structure finally began in 1889.

 The Bold Exterior